Butler University | Guest Artist Residency

 - Building physical presence, addressing fundamental movement biomechanics, and expression through warm-ups, set movement, structured improvisations and movement invention

 - Identifying ideas, developing connection to the practice of generating personal work and articulating meaning

 Before my residency began, I visited Butler to observe students auditioning in the Theater Department.
 I needed to have a sense of physical presence, athleticism and creativity.

 The first thing I did when I arrived was to create a line of Post-it notes on the wall with each of the casts name.
 I began building out the piece from there, integrating my research and new materials generated within the seminar.

-Eventually stories emerged and developed, scene lists were created and eventually the row of post-it notes translated into a fifteen page libretto that I created and used as a call sheet along with media, movement, staging and lighting cues.
+Eventually stories emerged and developed, scene lists were created and that single row of post-it notes translated into a fifteen page libretto that I created and used as a call sheet along with media, movement, staging and lighting cues.

 Who are we?
 On the verge of something?
 At the edge of something?
 Breaking through to something?